w3c/compute-pressure/high-level-states.md

 Throttling
 ---
 A processor might be throttled, run slower than usual, resulting in a poorer user experience.
-This can happen for a number of reasons, like because
+This can happen for a number of reasons, for example:

-The temperature of the processor is hotter than that can be sustained Other bottlenecks in the system, like work blocking on memory access System is AC (battery) powered so longer battery life is preferred instead of high clock speed To keep system more quiet (less fans) as a user preference
+- The temperature of the processor is hotter than that can be sustained
+- Other bottlenecks in the system, like work blocking on memory access
+- System is DC (battery) powered so longer battery life is preferred instead of high clock speed
+- To keep system more quiet (less fans) as a user preference

 Measuring compute pressure is quite complicated
 ---